uclhal/Data-Science-for-Docs/06-lesson-06-ggplot2.md

     install.packages("ggplot2")
     library(ggplot2)

+You can also load this up with `dplyr` and other tidy tools with the convenient function `library(tidyverse)`

 ## Building Layers

 Ggplot works by translating your data, a layer at a time, into a visualisation.
 What do we mean by layers?
 All data (providing it is in a "tidy" form) can be represented by the following layers: